Gonggong (dwarf planet): Name and symbol

-The object is named after Gonggong, a water god in Chinese mythology.
+The object is named after Gònggōng, a water god in Chinese mythology.
 Gonggong is depicted as having a copper-and-iron, red-haired human head (or sometimes torso) and the body or tail of a serpent.
 Gonggong was responsible for creating chaos and catastrophe, causing flooding and tilting the Earth, until he was sent into exile.
 Gonggong is often accompanied by his minister, Xiangliu, a nine-headed poisonous snake monster who was also responsible for causing flooding and destruction.